-Voting exclusion: The Company will disregard any votes cast on this resolution by Thomas Mann or any associate of Thomas Mann.
+Voting Exclusion: The Company will disregard any votes cast on this resolution by OCP Asia (Hong Kong) Limited, Centar SP3 Limited and OL Master Limited and any of their related bodies corporate and any associate of those persons.
 However, the Company need not disregard a vote if:

-- it is cast by a person as proxy for a person who is entitled to vote, in accordance with the directions on the proxy form; or - it is cast by the person chairing the meeting as proxy for a person who is entitled to vote, in accordance with a direction on the proxy form to vote as the proxy decides.
+- ▶ it is cast by a person as proxy for a person who is entitled to vote, in accordance with - the directions on the proxy form; or - it is cast by the person chairing the meeting as proxy for a person who is entitled to vote, in accordance with a direction on the proxy form to vote as the proxy decides.